Developer(s) – Team17

 Graphics – 6.5/10

 The designs of the in-game battlefield, in particular, are quite unique compared to typical video game settings for not only its times but for video games in general, taking place in settings varying from glaciers and scrap yards.
 The FMVs that play out before the beginning of each battle were also pretty well done for the time and add quite a bit of entertainment to the game, which I will elaborate on further into the review.
-The aspect that I think lets the visuals down, however, is how poorly detailed the character sprites to stand out among the in-game scenery.
+The aspect that I think lets the visuals down, however, is how poorly detailed the character sprites stand out among the in-game scenery.
 I think by that token, the game hasn’t aged particularly well from a visual perspective.
 After a while, the sound bytes of the character voices could get a little annoying after a while in the first installment.

 Gameplay – 6.5/10

 I find that this game’s fairly strong level of addiction can be attributed to how many challenges can be involved at times, and for how much strategy and variety in gameplay was surprisingly included in a game like this, which I personally commend it for.
-At the time, there was something strangely wonderful about determining the best way to take out each of the opposing team’s worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still hold up to this very day.
+At the time, there was something strangely wonderful about determining the best way to take out each of the opposing team’s worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still holds up to this very day.

 Controls – 9/10

 The only gripe I have about this game’s control scheme is the system of having to measure up wind resistance against trajectory in order to make the most accurate shot possible with the bazooka or grenades.
 In my opinion, that can make the game unnecessarily difficult at times, given the most awkward of circumstances and unit positions.
 To my dismay, this system would feature in future Worms titles.
 However, there are no problems otherwise.

 Lifespan – N/A (10/10)